reflectoring/reflectoring.github.io/_posts/2019-03-05-spring-boot-conditionals.md

 In my experience, the most common use case is that **certain beans don't work in a test environment**.
 They might require a connection to a remote system or an application server that is not available during tests.
-So, we want to exclude or replace these beans during tests.
+So, we want to [modularize our tests](/testing-verticals-and-layers-spring-boot/) to exclude or replace these beans during tests.

 Another use case is that we want **to enable or disable a certain cross-cutting concern**.
-Imagine that we have built a module that configures security.
+Imagine that [we have built a module](/spring-boot-modules/) that configures security.
 During developer tests, we don't want to type in our usernames and passwords every time, so we flip a switch and disable the whole security module for local tests.